We are a community of intention. Get to know the Collective.

 Black Urbanism, Equitable Global Learning & Critical Language Pedagogy

-Sabea (she/they) is a coordinator and facilitator grounded by collaborative projects that amplify the interests and innovations of Black and Indigenous people.
+Sabea is a coordinator and facilitator grounded by collaborative projects that amplify the interests and innovations of Black and Indigenous people.
 She studied Linguistics, Religion, and Africana Studies at Haverford and Bryn Mawr Colleges, where they’ve also been an instructor and program manager in Africana Studies and Education.

 Favorite Black space: Anywhere I can have boiled yam, dumpling, and banana for breakfast.